mayhewsw/mayhewsw.github.io/_posts/2022-01-30-conll-span-embeddings.md

 ---

-I was thinking about NER tagsets recently -- which tags should be included, what distinctions matter, where there is overlap -- and it occurred to me that a visualization of the embeddings of each entity phrase could help shed some light.
+I was thinking about NER tagsets recently -- which tags should be included, what distinctions matter, where there is overlap -- and it occurred to me that a visualization of the embeddings of each entity phrase could help shed some light (not unlike [Datamaps](https://arxiv.org/pdf/2009.10795.pdf)).

-You can click on each image for an interactive visualization, or read farther for details and observations.
+You can click on each image for an ✨ interactive visualization ✨, or read farther for details and observations.

 <a href="/assets/conll-tags/ALL-by-label.html" target="_blank"><img src="/assets/conll-tags/ALL-by-label.png" width="40%"  style="display:inline"/></a>
 <a href="/assets/conll-tags/ALL.html" target="_blank"><img src="/assets/conll-tags/ALL.png" width="40%" style="display:inline" /></a>